FDA Approvals, Controversial Therapeutics, and the Experts Needed for Litigation

 QUICK LOOK: Restorative Justice Principles Emerge in Settlement of Civil Cases

-The settlement promotes the expectation that diversity and inclusion officers will not be figureheads within an organization, but play an integral role in administering key policies and facilitating communication amongst all facets of the business.
+The settlement promotes the expectation that diversity and inclusion officers will not be mere figureheads within an organization, but rather play an integral role in administering key policies and facilitating communication among all facets of the business.

 EEOC 2019 Statistics Reflect Decline in Charge Filings